-An Internet of Water makes private industry more effective at data acquisition and more efficient at data processing and analytics.
+An internet of water makes private industry more effective at data acquisition and more efficient at data processing and analytics.

-An Internet of Water enhances utility management through better data infrastructure and data management practices to streamline reporting and provide data-driven planning, preparedness and resilience.
+An internet of water enhances utility management through better data infrastructure and data management practices to streamline reporting and provide data-driven planning, preparedness, and resilience.

 Utilities are on the front line of our nation’s water challenges, working every day to deliver safe, affordable drinking water and treating wastewater for reuse.
-The Internet of Water works with utility partners to develop tools to make that work more effective and efficient.
-Tools, such as ABOUT-US, allow utilities to create and manage digital service area boundaries and overlay these boundaries on other data such as population and demographic data ABOUT-US improves planning and preparedness for utilities and eases the process of obtaining infrastructure upgrade support.
-If you are part of a utility and would like to learn more about how you can partner with the Internet of Water, reach out to us!
+The Internet of Water Coalition works with utility partners to develop tools to make that work more effective and efficient.
+Tools, such as ABOUT-US, allow utilities to create and manage digital service area boundaries and overlay these boundaries on other data such as population and demographic data.
+ABOUT-US improves planning and preparedness for utilities and eases the process of obtaining infrastructure upgrade support.
+If you are part of a utility and would like to learn more about how you can partner with the Internet of Water Coalition, reach out to us!

-There are many ways to connect with the Internet of Water
+There are many ways to connect with the Internet of Water Coalition

 Join Our Mailing List